yigitsadic/ex_banking/README.md

 Also, one requirement was 2 decimal precision of money.
 In my everyday approach is either store currency amounts in integers with multiplying 100 or handling money amounts with `decimal` type.
 Displaying and storing floating numbers are not an easy task.
 To ensure consistency it is a good practise to display them as strings, such as `"15.77"`.
 Function specs clearly point out that returning values should be `number()` so I didn't use `String.t()` but instead I sanitized each `number()` input after 2 points in decimal place.

+## Code organization

+`ExBanking` module has the only wanted functions those explained below as specs.

+`Events` is a macro for casting `queue_increment` and `queue_decrement` messages to corresponding processes during an action (like `deposit`).

+`Formatting` module is to organize formatting function.

+`Validators` module organizes validation functions such as `valid_string?` and `valid_number?`.

+`Structs/User` module has a struct for user's state as well as functions for accessing user's amount in currency, adding an amount to user, and queue control functions.

+`Core` is the module where I used GenServer to store users' states own seperate processes.

+Also there are tests for each related module under `tests/` folder.
 To run tests: `mix test`

 ## Public function specs